My Weird School: Reception

 Kirkus Reviews said that the first book, Miss Daisy is Crazy!, is "a sure-fire hit for the most reluctant reader."
 Publishers Weekly also notes that the series is a good choice for beginning readers.
 The Reading Teacher mentioned the series in their 2008 article on choosing books for children that they will enjoy reading.
 Some books, such as Class Pet Mess!, do contain more challenging vocabulary.
 Mrs. Cooney Is Looney! uses homophones to provide humor.

 My Weirder School continues the trend of using humor that began in the My Weird School series.
 Booklist calls the series habit forming, writing, "Fortunately, the habit is reading."
 Booklist has also called the depiction of some of the adults in the series as "satire."

 The Weird School Fast Facts series has been reviewed favorably.
 School Library Journal called the drawings "hilarious" in both My Weird School Fast Facts: Sports and My Weird School Fast Facts: Geography.
 School Library Journal also noted that Gutman's writing was especially suited to his audience of younger readers.
 Booklist wrote that Sports was entertaining and informative.

 My Weird Writing Tips is a book written to help students become better writers.
 School Library Journal wrote that the book makes "grammar entertaining," but criticized the introduction for not being sensitive to the issues faced by bilingual students and others who have trouble with grammar.
 Booklist, however, felt that My Weird Writing Tips was extremely funny and informative for a broad group of young readers.
 Kirkus Reviews found the book to have useful information even if the tone of the book was "disingenuous at times and too self-consciously fun."

 The first four books released as an audiobook in 2005 were read by John Beach.
 His narration was good at capturing the voices of the characters in the stories, according to Booklist.
 School Library Journal praised the narration of Jared Goldsmith on the audiobook, Miss Cooney Is Looney!, for capturing the voice of A.J. in a way that "brings him to life."

 The series has been very successful with young readers, although Common Sense Media notes in a review that the series sometimes reinforces gender stereotypes.
 The series also receives criticism for characters having caricatured personalities and repetitive plots.

+Film adaptation

+In October 2024, a film based on the original My Weird School book series was announced to be in production by Nickelodeon Movies.
+The film will be released on Paramount+.